sukhik/mood/pages/about.md

 ##### Physical Care

 I want to change my looks and body.
 I will use a beauty regime, supplements, and nutrition.
 I am going to get in shape.
 I want to increase my fitness and make no excuses, overcoming all aspects of my body which have kept me down.
 I will invest in good sleep and exercise.
+I need to fix my posture and breathing.
 I care about improving myself and I want to be the best version of myself I can be.
 The strongest, leanest, and most atheletic.
 The happiest.
 It is important to improve my image because I would like to be in my own short films and movies if possible, the subject of photos, better integrated and more confident in society.
 I want to be a semi-public or public figure.
 I want to make videos and I stop at my own looks, image, and body type/shape, injuries and disfigurement.

 ##### Culture, Internet, Information and Colllaboration